Hiking in Cinque Terre – Monterosso al mare to Vernazza

 Once off the train and into the sweltering humid heat of Monterosso al Mare we headed down the promenade to our hotel.

-The bags were ditched, we reloaded with water and headed for the trail to Vernazza the next village along the Cinque Terre coast.
+Travel bags were ditched, we reloaded with water and headed for the trail to Vernazza the next village along the Cinque Terre coast.

 Rehydrated, replenished with snacks, map in hand and raring to go we passed through the bustling streets of the Old town to the start of the trail.

-The coastal hike seemed the perfect activity to escape the crowds on a scorching day, most people were exploring the town or catching some rays on the beach, but we were tight for time and visiting for adventure.
+A coastal hike seemed the perfect activity to escape the crowds on a scorching day, most people were exploring the town or catching some rays on the beach, but we were tight for time and visiting for adventure.

 The entrance to the trail leads you along a short steep path to the top of the hills overlooking Monterosso, even this small section of the path rewards you with picture-perfect views.

 Make sure you look back occasionally as you scale your way high up the trail.

 We purchased our official ticket from a funny man in a shed, and set off to enjoy the Monterosso al mare to Vernazza hike…….Cinque Terre trail wahoo.